birenoulu/SandBoxFuzz/README.md

 }

 ```
-That's a very complex file, which need to near 1 hour to prepare.
-In addition, any mistakes will affect the FatFuzz execution failed.
+There are very complex files, which need to near 1 hour to prepare.
+Any mistakes will affect the FatFuzz execution failed.
+Because these two files are used in the process of test case mutation.
+**enums.py** list the range of all enum types.
+When enum type data is mutated, FatFuzz will search enums.py as mutation guidance.
+**mutation.py** list the data type and range of all parameters in entry method test case.
+When FatFuzz load the test case parameters, FatFuzz will search mutation.py to confirm data type of parameter and mutation strategy.
 After that we can run command in console to execute FatFuzz
 ```
 python yaml_generation.py